 Why Grading Is Important to Marketers

 Grading is a way to make an otherwise muddled list of contacts and leads useful for marketing.
-It doesn’t particularly matter if you’re referring to it as prospect grading, as many do, or lead scoring, as HubSpot does, so long as you’re doing it well.
+It doesn’t particularly matter if you’re referring to it as prospect grading, as some do, or lead scoring, as HubSpot does, so long as you’re doing it well.
 This all makes your life easier, and we probably don’t need to sell you on that.

 Let’s consider two hypothetical prospects, Aaron and Freddy.
 Aaron has downloaded three content offers and appears extremely engaged with your brand.
 He’s also a VP of product development—a title for one of your key buyer personas.
 Aaron is also very handsome, though that doesn’t fit within your metrics.
 He gets scored as an A in our database.